abmist/fintopicsnet/README.md

 * Expiration month: *9*
 * Expiration year: *2033*

-Note: In the event that you can't see the pages *Fintopics Summit* and *Terms and Conditions*, you'll need to configure the flat pages in the admin panel to run it locally:
+*Note*: In the event that you can't see the pages *Fintopics Summit* and *Terms and Conditions*, you'll need to configure the flat pages in the admin panel to run it locally:

 * Go to *Sites* and add localhost as a site.
 * You'll have to enter "localhost" in *Domain name* and *Display name*.
 Then click on *Save*.